-The amount you actually need in your emergency fund
+How much money do you really need in your emergency fund?

-How many months of savings you need for your emergency fund
+How many months of savings to set aside

 Essential vs. non-essential expenses

 Once you've sorted your expenses, take your monthly essential expenses ($975, in the above example) and multiply it by the number of months you decide to save for (six) to help determine how much you should have in your emergency fund: $975 x 6 months = $5,850.

 Don't worry if these amounts don't seem reasonable.
 Your own numbers might look very different, and keep in mind that it takes time to build up an emergency fund .
 Just focus on consistently saving.

 Essential expenses are those things that you truly need to live: a rent or mortgage, utilities, groceries and transportation.

 Upcoming repairs on an older vehicle or home